 If you live with spider or varicose veins disease, you are not alone.
 It is estimated that one out of every five adults have varicose veins, with more than 40 percent of women having some sort of vein condition, including spider veins and varicose veins.
 While they can be unsightly, they can, in the case of varicose veins, also pose health risks.
 While the internet may offer a world of at-home remedies for these conditions, real treatment by a specialist is what you really need.

-What is the Difference Between Varicose and Spider Veins?
+What is the Difference Between Varicose Veins and Spiders?

 While the names of these veins are often used together, they are slightly different conditions.
 Let’s take a closer look at each one and what causes them.